nacer-eb/KrotovHopfieldWaddington/README.md

 ### The simplified system module

 The simplified system module is a more general version of the nullcline module.
-Unlike the nullcline module which is fixed to $ \vert \alpha_{\vert A \rangle}\vert +  \vert \alpha_{\vert B \rangle}\vert = 1$, this module compute the entire dynamics of a 1-memory system from the initial condition, hyperparameters and training data.
+Unlike the nullcline module which is fixed to $\vert \alpha_{ \vert A \rangle } \vert + \vert \alpha_{\vert B \rangle} \vert = 1$, this module compute the entire dynamics of a 1-memory system from the initial condition, hyperparameters and training data.
 This module is here to verify/validate the dynamics derived in the supplemental materials.